jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 "..." in examples is used as shorthand for elements defined outside of this document.

+## Common Members {#common_members}

+An RDAP object class for RPKI in (#roa_object_class), (#aspa_object_class), and (#bgpsec_router_cert_object_class) can contain one or more of the following common members:

+* handle -- a string representing the INR-unique identifier of the RPKI object registration
+* name -- a string representing an identifier assigned to the RPKI object registration by the registration holder
+* notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for the RPKI object ([@!RFC6487, section 4])
+* notValidAfter -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for the RPKI object ([@!RFC6487, section 4])
+* autoRenewed -- a boolean indicating if the registered RPKI object is auto-renewed or not
+* publicationUri -- a URI string pointing to the location of the RPKI object within the RPKI repository; the URI scheme is "rsync", per [@!RFC6487, section 4]
+* source -- a string representing the INR-unique identifier (handle) of the organization (entity) which is the authoritative source for the RPKI object; it could be an INR or a downstream organization
+* rpkiType -- a string literal representing the type of the RPKI repository, with the following possible values:
+    * "hosted" -- An INR fully hosts the RPKI repository for a downstream organization
+    * "delegated" -- The downstream organization fully hosts its RPKI repository
+    * "hybrid" -- The downstream organization runs the Certificate Authority (CA) for its RPKI repository whereas the INR hosts that organization's RPKI objects

 # Route Origin Authorization {#roa}

 ## Object Class {#roa_object_class}